BADimov21/BADimov21/README.md

 - 🔭 Student at <a href="https://www.codingburgas.bg/"> @codingburgas </a>
 - 🌱 I’m currently learning C# & SQL, programming, software development & databases in general.
 - 💬 You can ask me everything, I'll be glad to share!
-- 👯 My hobbies are coding, web design, video games, game development and learning.
 - 📫 How to reach me:  My School Email - <a href="mailto:BADimov21@codingburgas.bg">BADimov21@codingburgas.bg </a>
 - 😄 Pronouns: He/Him
 - ⚡ Goals: I want to become a professional software engineer.
 - 😀 Status: Diverse. <br>

 <h3 align="center">For more exciting updates and projects happening on my GitHub, you can follow me to stay tuned and star my repositories to support me and my work.
+You can also visit my LinkedIn profile, which is linked down below to see my skills and experience.
 Thank you! ❤️</h3>
 <br>

 <details>